-Afghanistan seeks Russian help to press Taliban into peace talks
+Afghanistan won't attend peace talks in Moscow with Taliban: government sources

 Back-channel diplomacy between the Taliban and a range of countries — including the United States, Turkey and Saudi Arabia — has taken place over the years to end the latest phase of Afghanistan’s decades of war, which began with a U.S. invasion in 2001.

-Reporting by Rupam Jain; Editing by Robert Birsel,
+Editing by Robert Birsel and Gareth Jones